Experience the Pain and Glory of Pedro Almodóvar

 Film director Salvador Mallo is over his professional zenith and in the middle of a creative crisis, suffering from various physical and mental ailments.
 He visits Alberto Crespo – the star of one of his earlier films – with whom he hasn’t spoken for 30 years due to a quarrel.
 They reconcile and Crespo introduces him to heroin smoking.

-The intoxicating effect of the heroin resurfaces Salvador’s memories of some of his childhood experiences – how, as a boy, he moves into a cave-like apartment with his father and mother, and how the sight of a naked man becomes his first desire.
+The intoxicating effect of the heroin resurfaces Salvador’s memories of some of his childhood experiences – how, as a boy, he moved into a cave-like home with his father and mother, and how the sight of a naked man triggered his first sexual desires.

 Crespo brings a monologue of Salvador’s to the stage – it focuses on the memories of Salvador’s relationship with Federico.
 Federico watched the performance, and subsequently visits Salvador to re-establish their connection.